Cadecraft/HomepageOmni/README.md

 to customize something, type `:export` to download your `.json` file, open it in a text editor, then read about anything you want to change here in this readme.

-It's actually a lot simpler in practice than the documentation makes it seem.
+The documentation might be intimidating, but it's actually a lot simpler in practice.

-## Commands
+## Commands/controls

-Type any string to filter through the list of links (described below); press enter to go to the link.
+Type any string in the omnibar to filter through the list of links (described below); press `enter` to go to the selected link.

-The up and down arrow keys can be used to switch between links from the filtered list.
+The `up` and `down` arrow keys can be used to select between links from the filtered list; by default, the first one is selected.

 Commands are prefixed with `:`.
 - `:set {link name} {link URL}` - Add or change a link with the given name